wycats/cargo-website/source/index.md

 title: Cargo, Rust's Package Manager
 ---

+Cargo downloads your project's dependencies and compiles your project

 # Let's Get Started

-Cargo downloads your project's dependencies and builds your project.

 To start, add a `Cargo.toml` to the root of your project.
 Here's a simple one to get you started.